ianmkenney/ianmkenney.github.io/content/devlog/strategiest_implementation.md

 Since the inputs and outputs of a Strategy are straightforward, these two efforts can be developed mostly in parallel with the Strategy library (namely the initial implementation of NetBFE) being a bottleneck for testing in alchemiscale.

 ## Testing

+### Strategies

+Tests will be provided for the abstract method and basic derived classes.
+We will test proposed predictions on the tyk2 alchemical network, similar to the one found within the alchemiscale testing module.

+Varying connectivities need to be considered while testing.

+### Alchemiscale strategist

 ## Documentation

+A new documentation site will be deployed for the strategies package.
+This will include API documentations as well as a basic user guide.